Located in Gujarat State, in Western India, Velavadar is only a few miles from the Gulf of Cambay, and is home to India’s endemic blackbuck.

 Wilds of Gujarat

 A fascinating introduction to some of north-west India’s lesser known wildlife in Mahatma Gandhi’s home state, Gujarat.
+Enjoy safaris to see Asiatic lion, endemic blackbuck and nilgai, together with a visit to the remote grasslands, lakes and marshes of Little Rann of Kutch, home to the endangered Asiatic wild ass.

 - Trip type: Tailor-made trip idea